 The speed of the advancement of the autonomous vehicle has outpaced the government’s ability to regulate it.
-I don’t think this will be anything we will see change soon.
 The mere enormity of the regulations needed to approve these vehicles will slow their entrance to the market.

-It appears the size of the obstacles facing the autonomous vehicle like, lack of consumer confidence, the pace of the government regulation and the magnitude of the liability question will continue to hold back the autonomous vehicle for years to come.
+It appears the size of the obstacles facing the autonomous vehicle will be here for some time.
+Problems like, poor consumer confidence, slow government regulation and the liability question will continue to hold back the autonomous vehicle.

 Finding a Local Body Shop Auburn, Chico, Woodland, Paradise or Red Bluff

 If you are in an accident in Auburn, Chico, Woodland, Paradise or Red Bluff stop by a Collision Pros and we will be happy to help you with your claim.